CaIlvin/ID-Assignment-2/README.md

 Difference on mobile:

 - On mobile, the landing page background is changed to color shifting.
-The game page and secret page is not optimized for mobile
+The secret page is not optimized for mobile

-- Background music not working upon landing.
-Button that redirects to home page will enable it
+Bugs:

-- On smaller screen, defeating aliens will occassionally drop them impromptly, without having to defeat the whole group
+.
+Background music not working upon landing.
+Button that redirects to page will enable it .
+On smaller screen, defeating aliens will occassionally drop them impromptly, without having to defeat the whole group .
+Spraying across the screen can cause top row of alien to be removed alongside bottom row alien

 ## Credits